 The weather in Hanoi and Ninh Binh during the wintertime felt like the autumn/winter season back in Canada.
 I was cold all the time in Vietnam, and I was reminded of all that I hate about the cold weather.
 My skin gets dry, and my hair falls very flat and limp.
 I also desperately need to get a haircut.

-Independent travels allows you to wander and explore in remote areas… which means you’ll see the realities of life in that country
+Independent travels allow you to wander and explore in remote areas… which means you’ll see the realities of life in that country

 Like seeing a woman doing laundry in a dirty river because that’s likely her only source of water.
 Or farmers working very hard tending to their crops, while rats nibble away at their yields.
 Or having an old lady chase you with a cane because she needs money.
 The struggle to survive is real in Vietnam, and it may break your heart just thinking about their lives.